reshamas/reshamas.github.io/_posts/2018-08-05-write-speak-code:-raises-hope-for-an-inclusive-tech-culture.md

 ### Networking

 Since I am local to New York City, I saw many familiar faces.
-During many of the talks, we were asked to partner up to do exercises and encouraged to speak to someone we had not prior.
+During many of the talks, we were asked to partner up to do exercises and encouraged to speak to someone new.
 As an introvert, I appreciated the nudge to meet and speak to others.
 I met amazing women and non-binary folks from Portland, Seattle, Chicago, Toronto, St. Louis and more.
 I met a few data scientists, but primarily the attendees were developers and software engineers.
 It was good to expand my network and meet so many inspiring and ambitious coders from all walks of tech.
 I learned about topics that we don't even touch upon in data science such as mentorship and asking for feedback.

 I was pleasantly surprised to discover that many topics I had explored privately via google searches were discussed openly in a room full of hundreds of women and non-binary people!
 Those topics include:
 - Rockstars at Work, aka "Toxic Workers":  seems like we have all had that experience